History of rail transportation in California: Freight

 By 2013, California's freight railroad system consisted of 5295 mi moving 159.6 e6ST.

 Union Pacific Railroad completed a project in 2009 to allow double-stacked intermodal containers to be transported across Donner Summit, allowing for increased loads as well as train lengths.

 Programs to further increase freight capacity through the state involved grade separation of the most congested level diamond crossings on the network.
 Colton Crossing was rebuilt between 2011 and 2013 to elevate the Union Pacific tracks over those owned by BNSF.
 Stockton Diamond is expected to see a similar treatment starting in 2023.

 New systems

 The OC Streetcar is under construction as of 2019, and will reestablish a local service along a segment of the Pacific Electric West Santa Ana Branch rail line in Santa Ana and Garden Grove.

-The LAX Train will connect the Los Angeles International Airport to a mass transit system for the first time when it opens in 2023.
+The LAX People Mover will connect the Los Angeles International Airport to a mass transit system for the first time when it opens.

 BART rejected a plan to expand the system to Livermore in 2018.
-This prompted the creation of the Tri-Valley-San Joaquin Valley Regional Rail Authority, which was tasked with providing a direct rail connection between the San Joaquin Valley and the BART system.
+This prompted the creation of the Tri-Valley–San Joaquin Valley Regional Rail Authority, which was tasked with providing a direct rail connection between the San Joaquin Valley and the BART system called the Valley Link.
 The line is expected to utilize a county-owned segment of the former Transcontinental Railroad right-of-way through Tracy and over Altamont Pass.
 Vehicle for hire companies have gained market share from rail service.